 Cannabis is the name of the plant, and the plant itself has hundreds of compounds of different types, among those the terpenes and cannabinoids, so it wouldn't be accurate to say that cannabis in its whole can be used to treat epilepsy.
 But one of those cannabinoids might be able to.
 We are referring to the cannabinoid CBD (Cannabidiol), which is one of the non-psychoactive chemicals in the plant.
 This means that contrary to THC (the cannabinoid responsible for the "high" sensation associated with the consumption of cannabis) CBD won't affect your cognitive capacities or your ability to work or do most of your daily activities while being in full control of your mental faculties.

 The epilepsy foundation has found that half of the patients treated with CBD had their seizure rate reduced by over 50%.
-This is a more than promising result, especially because many patients that respond well to CBD were patients that weren’t responding to other antiepileptic traditional medicine, or were patients of the most severe types of epilepsy like Dravet syndrome or Lennox-Gastaut syndrome.
+This is a more than promising result, especially because many patients that responded well to CBD were patients that weren't responding to other antiepileptic traditional medicine, or were patients of the most severe types of epilepsy like Dravet syndrome or Lennox-Gastaut syndrome.

 How efficient is CBD to treat epilepsy?